mlsmzk/data-science-work/challenges/c11-psaap-assignment.md

     member of the population.
 - What fraction of validation cases lie within the interval you predict?
   How does this compare with `pr_level`?
-  - 5% of the validation cases lie within the interval I predict.
-If the model were predicting the behavior of future cases well, it would probably be roughly 80%.
-However because the proportion of validation cases in the interval is so low, it is likely that my model is not adequately capturing the data.
+  - 93% of the validation cases lie within the interval I predict.
+This is higher than the pr_level.
 - What interval for `T_norm` would you recommend the design team to plan around?
-  - Between 1.45685 and 2.296426
+  - Between -.055 and 1.63
 - Are there any other recommendations you would provide?
   - It’s a good idea to include safety factors to ensure the expected T_norm will never get dangerously close to the upper or lower bounds